brandur/sorg/content/fragments/one-week.md

 ---
-title: One Week of Nutritional Rigor
+title: One week of nutritional rigor
 published_at: 2016-06-13T16:02:34Z
 hook: UNWRITTEN.
 This should not appear on the front page.
 ---